Family Based Immigration | Family Based Immigrant Visa

 Immediate relative immigrant visas can take a few months; however family preference immigrant visas can take years to process.
 There are an unlimited number of immediate relative immigrant visas available each year, so the government processes them fairly quickly.

 However, because there are a limited number of visas for extended family members, the government places many people on a wait list.
-The system issues family preference immigrant visas in chronological order based on date of petition, also called “priority date.”
+The system issues family preference immigrant visas in chronological order based on date of the petition, also called “priority date.”
 Because it can take so long to obtain a family based immigrant visa, it’s important to complete the necessary paperwork and process quickly.
 By working with a skilled Columbus, OH immigration lawyer, you can reduce the amount of time it takes you to obtain a priority date.

 U.S. Citizen Petition vs. Lawful Permanent Resident Petition